Gabrielle Carteris

-In 2012, Carteris was elected as executive vice president of SAG-AFTRA, a trade union representing over 100,000 actors and other professionals mainly in the United States.
+In 2012, Carteris was elected executive vice president of SAG-AFTRA, a trade union representing over 100,000 actors and other professionals mainly in the United States.
 She assumed the position of acting president of the union following the death of the previous president, Ken Howard, on March 23, 2016.
 On April 9, 2016, Carteris was elected SAG-AFTRA president by national board to serve out the remainder of Howard's term.
 She was re-elected to the position in August 2017 and August 2019 by full membership vote.

 Early years

 Carteris was born in Scottsdale, Arizona, to Marlene, a realtor, and Ernest J. Carteris, a restaurant owner.
 She has a twin brother, James.
 Her father was of Greek ancestry whereas her mother is Jewish.
 Her parents separated six months after her birth.
 Carteris's mother moved with her children to San Francisco, California, where she set up a children's clothing store.
-While attending Redwood High School in Larkspur, California, she took an interest in the arts, studying ballet and performing as a mime on a European tour, at 16 years old.
-She graduated from Sarah Lawrence College, in 1983, with a bachelor's degree in liberal arts.
+She attended Redwood High School in Larkspur, California.

 Career

-After graduating from Sarah Lawrence College, Carteris' early television career found her typically cast as a teenager in such fare as ABC Afterschool Specials, CBS Schoolbreak Special, and the long-running soap opera Another World.
+After graduating from Sarah Lawrence College, Carteris's early television career found her typically cast as a teenager in such fare as ABC Afterschool Specials, CBS Schoolbreak Special, and the long-running soap opera Another World.
 This trend of playing significantly younger would continue when, in 1990, Carteris was cast in her best known role as studious school newspaper editor Andrea Zuckerman on Beverly Hills, 90210.
-At age 29, she was the oldest cast member to portray a 15-year-old, lying about her age in order to get the part.
+At age 29, she was the oldest cast member to portray a 15-year-old, lying about her age to get the part.
 By 1993, while working for the show, her GABCO Productions company signed a deal with Rysher TPE.

 Carteris left the series in 1995 and became the host of her own television talk show, entitled Gabrielle, which lasted only one season.
-She worked regularly as an actor and voiceover artist, amassing a considerable amount of post-90210 credits in television, film, and video games.
-She has gone on to become a mainstay on the made-for-television movie circuit, starring in nearly a dozen such films.
+She worked regularly as an actor and voiceover artist, amassing a considerable amount of post 90210 credits in television, film, and video games.
+She has gone on to become a mainstay in television films, starring in nearly a dozen such films.
 Her first, Seduced and Betrayed, was released in 1995.
-She later became a regular presence on network television, appearing in episodes of such television series as Touched by an Angel, King of the Hill, NYPD Blue, JAG, Criminal Minds, and N.C.I.S. among others.
+She later became a regular presence on network television, appearing in episodes of such television series as Touched by an Angel, King of the Hill, NYPD Blue, JAG, Criminal Minds, and NCIS, among others.
 She has appeared in several feature films.
 Carteris provided the voice for the Motorola intelligent assistant "Mya".

 In 2019, Carteris appeared on Fox's BH90210 reboot, appearing both as Andrea Zuckerman and herself.
-The fictionalized version of herself was portrayed as sexually questioning and engaged in a brief relationship with former 90210 guest star turned fictional Fox executive Christine Elise.
+The fictionalized version of herself was portrayed as sexually questioning and engaged in a brief relationship with former 90210 guest-star turned fictional Fox executive Christine Elise.